Domains

 Important:

-• You can only enable redirection on main domains that also possess a valid SSL certificate.
+• You can only enable redirection on a Main Domain that also possess a valid SSL certificate.
 If you cannot enable redirection for your domains, contact your hosting provider.

 • The toggle will not appear for aliases.